 sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.

-What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?
+environmental objective that are not aligned with the EU Taxonomy?
 The Fund does not commit to a minimum share of environmentally sustainable investments.